NitinBharti007/TestQuiz/README.md

 ## Usage

-1. **Start the Quiz**:
-   -Click the "Start Quiz" button on the welcome screen.
+1. **Start the Quiz**: Click the "Start Quiz" button on the welcome screen.

-2. **Answer Questions**:
-   -Read the question and select one of the multiple-choice options.
-   -Earn 10 base points for each correct answer**.
-   -Get bonus points for maintaining a streak of correct answers.
+2. **Answer Questions**: Read the question and select one of the multiple-choice options.
+Earn 10 base points for each correct answer**.
+Get bonus points for maintaining a streak of correct answers.

-3. **Track Progress**:
-   -Use the progress bar to see how many questions are left.
-   -Check your current score and streak in the scorecard**.
+3. **Track Progress**: Use the progress bar to see how many questions are left.
+Check your current score and streak in the scorecard.

-4. **View Results**:
-   -After completing all questions, see your total score, percentage, and streak.
-   -Celebrate with confetti animation!
+4. **View Results**: After completing all questions, see your total score, percentage, and streak.
+Celebrate with confetti animation!

-5. **Restart Quiz**:
-   -Click the "Play Again" button to restart the quiz with new questions.
+5. **Restart Quiz**: Click the "Play Again" button to restart the quiz with new questions.

 ## Error Handling

--If the API fails to load, the app displays an error message.
--If the API returns invalid data, the app gracefully handles it and notifies the user.
+If the API fails to load, the app displays an error message.
+If the API returns invalid data, the app gracefully handles it and notifies the user.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.